UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

     design.write_scadnano_file(filename='24_helix_rectangle_twist_corrected.dna')
 ```

-If you run the above code, you it will output the same design into the file `24_helix_rectangle_twist_corrected.dna` that was in `24_helix_rectangle.dna`.
-Our goal now is to add the appropriate deletions in the script before writing the output design.
+If you run the above code, it will simply read the design from `24_helix_rectangle.dna` and write the same design to `24_helix_rectangle_twist_corrected.dna`.
+Our goal now is to add the appropriate deletions in the script before writing the output.

 We can simply loop over the helices and the offsets we need to do this.
 The three new lines are marked with `###`